bomba5/chuckle/readme.txt

 Wait a while or coax a privileged user into authenticating against you and you should end up with a shell on your target machine.
 Be careful when running this and never run on a network you are not permitted to do so.

-Thanks to theguly for his additions.
+Thanks to theguly and bomba5 for additions.